 The first happed at the beginning of 2017 where he experienced his left bicep tear during a gym-stunt with a fellow bodybuilder, Chris Bumstead.

-They were trying to a 400 lbs.
+trying to a 400 lbs.
 Bicep curl, just for fun.

 This injury was a big deal to him as it happened on his biceps, the single most defining muscle associated with bodybuilding.

 However, Von Moger’s problems were just getting started.